jullianzz/Network-of-Servers-Simulation/README.md

 16. param15: routing probability p3,1 that a request will go from S3 back to S1
 17. param16: routing probability p3,2 that a request will go from S3 back to S2

-### Event-Modelling Branch (Step 1)
-Developed Code to Generate Random Numbers that
-* Implemented the Java function with the following prototype ```double getExp(double lambda)``` in java class file ```Exp.java```.
-The function accepts one parameter lambda λ, which is the rate of arrival of requests.
-* Implemented a Java class called Event in java class file ```Event.java``` that represents a generic timed event with

-### Single Server Queue Branch (Step 2)

-### Dual Server Queuing System Branch (Step 3)

-### Multiple Server Simulation (Step 4)

-### Relections and Future Work

 ### Please Read
-*** ALL code written in this repository is under the authorship of Julia Zeng (@jullianzz), who belongs to the Electrical & Computer Engineering Department at Boston University.
-All code is written strictly for educational purposes and not authorized for redistribution or re-purposing in any domain or by any individual or enterprise. ***
+***ALL code written in this repository is under the authorship of Julia Zeng (@jullianzz), who belongs to the Electrical & Computer Engineering Department at Boston University.
+All code is written strictly for educational purposes and not authorized for redistribution or re-purposing in any domain or by any individual or enterprise.***